open-metadata/OpenMetadata/docs/integrations/connectors/dynamodb.md

 Copy and paste the configuration template below into the `dynamodb.json` file you created.

 {% hint style="info" %}
-Note: The `source.config` field in the configuration JSON will include the majority of the settings for your connector.
-In the steps below we describe how to customize the key-value pairs in the `source.config` field to meet your needs.
+Note: The `source.serviceConnection.config` field in the configuration JSON will include the majority of the settings for your connector.
+In the steps below we describe how to customize the key-value pairs in the `source.serviceConnection.config` field to meet your needs.
 {% endhint %}

 ### **5. Configure service settings**